 Following the product update and the service repackaging, the last step was to reposition the company.
 This demonstrated to the client that, with the launch of the new offering, the company was very responsive and good value based on what the client ordered.

-Based on the same strategy of transparency and responsiveness, the US contract was hugely profitable for the company.
+Based on the same strategy of transparency and responsiveness, the US contract negotiated was hugely profitable for DKO.

 The final outcome when Nick had completed his involvement was that total revenue increased to more than £4m and profits had risen over 2.5 times to more than £1m in 2 years.